What is Classical Theism? (Part 1)

 This is a big deal.
 And this is why more people need to know the arguments that lead to the God of Classical theism.
 What are these arguments?
 Well, if you want to dive right in, the book for you is Five Proofs of the Existence of God by Dr. Edward Feser.

-Stay tuned for part 2 of this series where we examine one of these metaphysical demonstrations.
+In part 2 of this series, we examine one of these metaphysical demonstrations.